UditBhaskar19/EGO_MOTION_ESTIMATION/2_egomotion_radar_polar/README.md

 ### 2. Inputs Considered and Required Outputs
 The inputs are the radar measurements in polar coordinates.
-A detailed summary of all the required inputs and the outputs is as follows.
+A detailed summary of all the required inputs and the outputs are as follows.
 <br>
 ![](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/blob/main/2_egomotion_radar_polar/readme_artifacts/1_inputs_outputs.PNG)